aws-cloudformation/aws-cloudformation-resource-providers-cloudformation/aws-cloudformation-typeversion/docs/README.md

 # AWS::CloudFormation::TypeVersion

-A generic type that can be registered in CloudFormation Registry
+A generic resourceType that is used to register any type in CloudFormation Registry

 ## Syntax